Chamillionaire: 2017–2021: Convoz

 Seriki teased that he was working on something bigger than music in summer 2017 as part of being an EIR at Upfront Ventures with a soft launch of the social media app.
 In February 2018, at the Upfront Summit, Seriki announced Convoz, a social media app which allows an influencer to connect directly with his fans.
 Seriki describes the app as a "the place where you go to talk to people." and the launch comes after he "just wasn't happy with the communication channels that are currently existing on social media."
 The app permits users to share 15-second clips, which are usually addressed to celebrities.
 The celebrities can then decide which fan or user they can reply to, individually or all to see.
 The startup has a total of seven employees, and has cultivated an undisclosed amount of seed funding from Greycroft Ventures, Upfront Ventures, 500 Startups, Precursor VC, Okapi Ventures, XG Ventures, and a roster of angels including Justin Kan and Snoop Dogg.

 In May 2019, Seriki, in an interview with Yahoo!
 Finance, announced that they are going to invest $25,000 into a startup founded and managed by a woman or person of color alongside rapper E-40.
 The move came after it was published that Caucasians make up 87% of Venture Capital-backed CEO's and 97% of those positions are held by men.
 In September 2019, Seriki invested in Atoms, the first footwear company to come in quarter sizes.
 The investment was led by Initialized Capital, the investment firm started by Reddit co-founder Alexis Ohanian and Garry Tan.
 After seeing the success of his initial $25,000 investment pledge, Seriki and E-40 launched another, much larger, $100,000 competition for minority or woman start-ups.
 Shark Tank judge Daymond John and Republic.co also joined the team to narrow the search.
 The winner of the competition was Pierre Laguerre and it was announced in January 2020.
 His startup idea was "Fleeting Pro", a company that links certified class A & B drivers to trucking companies for scheduled, on-demand transportation needs.

-2022–present: Access Club
+Since 2022: Access Club

 In May 2022, Seriki's tech company X Empire Inc. released the beta for the Access Club app, the private members-only social club was made for private investing and deals and gives members exclusive access to startups and companies looking to connect with people of influence.